Grafikart/BlogMVC/Yii/docs/help-dev.md

 ### Q: Getters, i see getters everywhere!
 Why are you placing them in places where there is no need for them?

 **A**: Let's be honest: PHP is freaking paranoid for years.
-"What if somebody iinvades my code and changes single variable?", asks himself nearly every PHP programmer.
+"What if somebody invades my code and changes single variable?", asks himself nearly every PHP programmer.
 And though there are rarely any reasons for such security (i don't remember any security breaks through changing internal variables, but i do remember "don't use regexps they are slow!" whining and the timthumb case), i